Helpful Information and Resources for Dairy Farmers

-The Dairy Alliance is not just about promoting the consumption of milk, cheese, yogurt and other dairy foods.
+The Dairy Alliance is not just about promoting the consumption of milk, cheese, yogurt and other dairy foods to consumers within the Southeast region.
 We are also here to assist you, the dairy farmer.
 This page shows how checkoff dollars work to assist dairy farmers and promote milk.
 It also offers a variety of resources to help farmers meet the needs of the 21st-century dairy farm, including industry resources, tools to help foster a positive dairy image and knowledge about current trends.

 Innovation Center for U.S. Dairy

-Dairy producers, through their checkoff investment, created the Innovation Center for U.S. Dairy in 2008 to address challenges and opportunities that require industry-wide action.
-The Innovation Center works with and through industry on shared priorities of dairy farmers and the dairy industry value chain in a pre-competitive forum.
+Dairy producers created the Innovation Center for U.S. Dairy in 2008 to address challenges and opportunities that require industry-wide action.
 Thirty-four key industry leaders comprise six committees to address issues and opportunities that positively affect the entire industry.
-Visit usdairy.com to learn more.

-Dairy checkoff is committed to helping protect and promote the image of dairy products, producers and the industry by offering training and tools to help dairy farmers tell their story to the public and a comprehensive issues management system.
-As dairy farmers, you take excellent care of your cows and land to produce safe, wholesome milk and dairy foods.
+Dairy checkoff is committed to helping protect and promote the image of dairy products, producers and the industry by offering training and tools to help dairy farmers tell their story to the public.
 Through the “Community Outreach” program, we are connecting consumers to dairy farmers to tell the dairy farming story through speaking events, social media and one-on-one conversations.
-Contact your state industry relations manager for more details on the program, which is proudly sponsored by The Dairy Alliance.
+Contact your farmer relations manager for more details on the program.

 Learn the Latest on Dairy Exports and Ingredients

-The U.S. Dairy Export Council® (USDEC), funded in part by the dairy checkoff, works on behalf of producers and more than 100 member organizations to enhance global competitiveness and exports of U.S. dairy products.
-The volume of U.S. milk solid exports has been rising steadily the past several years.
+The U.S. Dairy Export Council® (USDEC), funded in part by the dairy checkoff, works on behalf of producers and more than 100 member organizations to enhance global competitiveness and exports of U.S. dairy products by securing access and assisting suppliers to meet market needs that facilitate sales.
+The volume of U.S. milk solid exports has been rising steadily over the past several years.
 Currently, 13.3 percent of U.S. milk production is exported to Mexico, Southeast Asia, Canada and other destinations.
-The August 2012 issue of USDEC’s Export Profile looks at U.S. opportunities in whole milk powder exports and how the industry is beginning to act to capitalize.
-Read more about the global whole milk powder trade.

 Order Promotional Materials